InfOmics/PLB2020/support/server_access/README.md

 **NB** IP address and password will be given during the hands-on lab.

-## 2.How canI upload filesand directoriesfrom my computerto the server?
+## 2.How can I upload files and directorie sfrom my computer to the server?

 Open a new bash/shell (do not connect to the server!!).